peter1010/My-Gentoo-stuff/isengard/INSTALL.md

 > sudo fdisk /dev/sdc

-Delete all paritions with the 'd' command.
+Delete all partitions with the 'd' command.

-As we use vfat for boot parition and want to end on a 4M boundary so.
+As we use vfat for boot partition and want to end on a 4M boundary so.

-> n -> p -> 1 -> <ret> -> +199M
+> n -> p -> 1 -> \<ret> -> +199M

 Then the root partition.

-> n -> p -> 2 -> <ret> -> <ret>
+> n -> p -> 2 -> \<ret> -> \<ret>

 Take the End sector + 1.
 Divide by (2 x 1024 x 4), if this is not a whole integer, note the integer part of the answer and multiply back to the sector count, delete partition and recreate with new last sector.

 Set partition 1 as boot: